ChrisGordon888/Challenge12_CompanyManagementApplication/README.md

 2) Commit your Changes (git add . and git commit -m 'Added some AmazingFeature')
 3) Push to the Branch (git push origin feature/AmazingFeature)
 4) Open a Pull Request

-## Tests
-To run tests, use the following command: npm test

 ## License
 Distributed under the MIT License.
 See LICENSE for more information.